-Slot 3: Applied Communicable Disease Control; Control of ReproductiveTract Infections/Sexually Transmitted Infections; Current Issues in Safe Motherhood & Perinatal Health; Epidemiology of Non-Communicable Diseases*; Medical Anthropology and Public Health; Modelling & the Dynamics of Infectious Diseases*; Nutrition in Emergencies; Social Epidemiology*; Spatial Epidemiology in Public Health*; Tropical Environmental Health
+Slot 3: Epidemiology of Non-Communicable Diseases*; Medical Anthropology and Public Health*; Social Epidemiology*; Spatial Epidemiology in Public Health*; Applied Communicable Disease Control; Control of Sexually Transmitted Infections; Current Issues in Safe Motherhood & Perinatal Health; Medical Anthropology and Public Health; Nutrition in Emergencies; Tropical Environmental Health

-Slot 4: Environmetal Epidemiology*; Epidemiology & Control of Communicable Diseases*; Ethics, Public Health & Human Rights; Genetic Epidemiology*; Globalisation & Health; Nutrition Related Chronic Disease; Platforms of Care for Mental Disorders
+Slot 4: Environmental Epidemiology*; Epidemiology & Control of Communicable Diseases*; Genetic Epidemiology*; Design and Evaluation of Mental Health Programmes; Ethics, Public Health & Human Rights; Globalisation & Health; Nutrition Related Chronic Disease

-Slot 5: Advanced Statistical Methods in Epidemiology*; AIDS; Integrated Vector Management; Principles and Practice of Public Health
+Slot 5: Advanced Statistical Methods in Epidemiology*; AIDS; Applying Public Health Principles in Developing Countries; Integrated Vector Management; Principles and Practice of Public Health